openenergymonitor/guide/source/setup/connect.markdown

   - [1.2A USB power adapter recommended](http://shop.openenergymonitor.com/power-supplies/)

   - <p class="note"> Take care to connect Ethernet to the socket on the same side as the USB sockets, not the RJ45 connector on the opposite side.</p>
-  - The emonPi LCD display will start by cycling through information about what is connected to it.
-Once the Raspberry Pi has booted up, the LCD will display the IP address of the emonPi on your local network.
+  - The emonPi LCD display will display firmware version then scan for connected sensors.
+Once the Raspberry Pi has booted up, the LCD will display the IP address of the emonPi on the local network.
  - ![Ethernet Connected](/images/setup/Etherent_Connected.jpg)